Jhonatanssal/YouTube-homepage/README.md

 Contributions, issues and feature requests are welcome!
 Feel free to check the [issues page](issues/).
 # Show your support
+If you like our work, please give us a :+1:

 # Acknowledgments
+Microverse
+W3schools
+Freecodecamp
+Developer.mozilla
+Learnshayhowe
+Odin project
 # License
 no license